 In July 2009, Rowmark acquired Delmar Products’ Engravable Division.
 Rowmark consolidated the production of the Delmar brand with its own line of laminated sheet products for the awards, engraving and signage industry, and the products are now produced at Rowmark’s manufacturing and administrative headquarters in Findlay, Ohio.

-Although company founder Fred Kremer has been gone since his untimely death in 1997, it’s clear that his vision is alive and well, and his vision continues to be nurtured by the Rowmark Team.
+Rowmark employs more than 280 people worldwide.
+Rowmark products can be purchased from more than 150 distributors in 80+ countries.
+The company’s future plans include product line, geographical and market expansion.
+Although the company’s founder, Fred Kremer, has been gone since his untimely death in 1997, it’s clear that his vision is alive and well, and his legacy continues to be nurtured by the Rowmark Team.